 Repeated jumping tasks whereby athletes are required to respond to movement perturbations and forces may be more ecologically valid in sports such as soccer.
 An example of a field-based screening tool is the repeated tuck jump assessment (27).
 This method has been developed to identify neuromuscular deficits and identify lower extremity technique flaws during a plyometric exercise (27, 31, 35)..
-In addition to analyzing plyometric technique, performance on this test provides an indication of quadriceps dominance, ligament dominance, leg dominance and trunk dominance, which are all recognized as key risk factors for ACL injury (25, 29). .
+It has been suggested that the presence of these neuromuscular deficits may be indicative of an increased risk of traumatic knee injury (26, 30).
 Assessed using a ten point rating scale, initial pilot studies have indicated moderate-to-strong inter-rater reliability (range = 0.72 – 0.97) (27).
 More recently, intra and inter-tester reliability have been reported demonstrating excellent agreement (kappa measurement, k = 0.88 [11]).

 The tuck jump assessments was originally designed as a coach friendly plyometric landing assessment and training tool which targets risk factors for ACL injury mechanisms (27, 31, 35).
-However, less information is available to confirm its reliability and validity as a diagnostic screening tool, especially in male youth soccer players who have a high of medial collateral ligament (MCL) injuries (25, 34) where a valgus mechanisms has been suggested as a high risk movement pattern (9, 16).
+However, less information is available to confirm its reliability and validity as a diagnostic screening tool, especially in male youth soccer players who have a high incidence of medial collateral ligament (MCL) injuries (25, 34) where a valgus mechanisms has been suggested as a high risk movement pattern (9, 16).
 It has been suggested that baseline levels and deficits can be compared following targeted training interventions to objectively track improvements in performance (31, 35).
 However, no data is currently available that report within-subject variation using test, re-test experimental design, especially in pediatric populations.
 Given the inherent risk of lower limb injury to male youth soccer players, especially around the time of peak height velocity (PHV) (39), and reported higher variability in jump performance in less mature individuals (10), it would seem pertinent to confirm the reliability of the tuck jump assessment with this particular population.
 The aim of this study is to determine the reliability of the tuck jump assessment tool in both pre and post-PHV elite male youth soccer players.

 METHODS